Preventative septic maintenance guidance for Maple Ridge homeowners and acreage properties Plan service

 Is this maintenance guidance relevant for Maple Ridge acreages and larger lots?

 Yes.
 Properties with larger lots, semi-rural layouts, or patchy service records often need a clearer maintenance rhythm.
 That is especially relevant around parts of Maple Ridge like Silver Valley, Thornhill, Webster's Corners, Whonnock, and Ruskin.
-The Maple Ridge service-areas page also helps visitors confirm local fit before requesting service.
+The Maple Ridge service-areas page also helps homeowners confirm local fit before requesting service.